 Shane has contributed writings to print and online publications including Oz Magazine, fLoromancy, Wussy Mag, Analog Cookbook, and Underground Arts & Literary Journal.
 They have read their poems in galleries, night clubs, coffee shops, and festivals nationally and internationally including the Bowery Poetry Club, The New York City Poetry Festival, The Bakery Atlanta, Wicked Poetry Slam Berlin, and the Sundress Reading Series.

-Shane is currently working on a series of short films to be premiered in 2021 at Atlanta Contemporary Art Center.
-They are in search of representation in the hopes of publishing a book of poetry.
-They live in Atlanta, GA.
+Shane is currently working on a series of short films after the loss of their writing archive.
+They are currently in search of representation and live in Atlanta, GA.